dolittle007/dolittle007.github.io/about/index.md

 There are 3 major topics that I'm hooked to:

-- I really like [working](/work) with analytical tools and methods, especially those designed for very practical applications.
+- I really like [reading](/read) books associated with statistics, Python and JavaScript, especially those involve data visualization.
 - I'm fascinated with the use of graphical displays to understand data with visualization.
 - I'm a passionate R user as well as a